As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Here are some of the ways that gems are misrepresented in cheap online sales:

-This is just a trading term for getting buyers to purchase cheap gems for investment purposes, and there’s no way to accurately determine whether a gem claimed as investment grade is genuinely a good investment or not.
+- Misrepresentation of real value: Some online auctions for gems may have fake gem certifications or may falsely claim that a group of gems are “investment grade.”
+The truth is that there is no standardized investment grade—this is just a trading term for getting buyers to purchase cheap gems for investment purposes, and there’s no way to accurately determine whether a gem claimed as an investment grade is genuinely a good investment or not.

 But very few people have any real knowledge about how to correctly ID a gemstone or determine its real value, so many people who purchase fraudulent gems online may be perfectly happy with their purchase and give the vendor a high rating, not knowing that the vendor ripped them off.

-TIP: Turquoise is one of the most popular gemstone among rockhounds.
+TIP: Turquoise is one of the most popular gemstones among rockhounds.
 Do you know what the real value of this beautiful gemstone is?
 Find it out in the article below:

 What Are Investment Grade Gemstones and Can You Find Them Cheap?